 However, the WCHS deadlines will be firm deadlines for participation in the Dual Enrollment Program.

-Please note: if you are applying to more than one college for Dual Enrollment, you should include all colleges on the funding application.
+If you are applying to more than one college for Dual Enrollment, you should include all colleges on the funding application.
 You do not have to complete a separate funding application for each college.

-Step 4: Apply to the appropriate College or University based on the courses you want to take.
-If you want to take classes with both colleges, you must complete both applications.
+Step 3: Apply to the appropriate College or University based on the courses you want to take.
+If you want to take classes with multiple colleges, you must complete an application for each college.

 Students who are applying to NGTC and/or TMU should use the online applications below to submit their application.

-Step 5: If you are accepted, please notify your school counselor.
+Please notify your school counselor.

 A list of all participating institutions can be found on the GA Futures Website.

 Students who wish to take classes at NGTC or TMU can follow the instructions on this page.
 If a student wants to enroll at a different college, they should visit that college's website for instructions on how to apply.
-Our school counselors will be glad to help with any applications as needed.
+Our school counselors will be glad to help with applications as needed.

 Contact webmaster@white.k12.ga.us to request access to or notify White County Schools about on-line information or functionality that is currently inaccessible.
 For information about how to file a formal grievance with White County Schools under section 504 of the Rehabilitation Act of 1973 and title II of the American with Disabilities Act of 1990, please see White County Schools grievance procedure here (Grievance Form)